The Megalopolis Saxophone Orchestra:

 When the French scholar Jean Gottmann (1915-1994) was asked about his first trip to the eastern seaboard of America in 1942, the most striking feature he discovered was "the density of great cities along this coast, from Boston to Washington…it resulted obviously from the coalescence, recently achieved, of a chain of metropolitan areas, each of which grew around a substantial urban nucleus.
 The super-metropolitan character of this vast area, the greatest such growth ever observed, called for a special name.
 We chose the word ‘Megalopolis’...”

 The MSO gave its inaugural concert at the Dana Hall School of Music on April 9th, 2017.
-On top of exploring traditional repertoire for the saxophone orchestra, this concert included the world premiere of a piece written expressly for the group by composer Alex Burtzos.
-In addition, the MSO presented the Boston premiere of British composer Edmund Jolliffe's Breathe for ten saxophones and piano with pianist Chelsea Whitaker.
+On top of exploring traditional repertoire for saxophone orchestra, this concert included the world premiere of a new work by Alex Burtzos, as well as the Massachusetts premiere of Edmund Jolliffe's Breathe for ten saxophones and piano with pianist Chelsea Whitaker.
 The Megalopolis Saxophone Orchestra received funding for this inaugural concert through a generous grant from New England Conservatory.

 If you would like to make a tax-deductible donation towards the MSO and its future projects, please visit here.